You spent twenty minutes designing the perfect post graphic. You uploaded it. And then Instagram cropped half your headline off. Sound familiar?

 Quick reference table

-| Platform | Best feed size | Stories/Reels | Profile pic | |----------|---------------|---------------|-------------| | Instagram | 1080 × 1350 | 1080 × 1920 | 320 × 320 | | Facebook | 1200 × 630 | 1080 × 1920 | 176 × 176 | | X/Twitter | 1600 × 900 | — | 400 × 400 | | LinkedIn | 1200 × 627 | — | 400 × 400 | | TikTok | 1080 × 1920 | 1080 × 1920 | 200 × 200 | | YouTube | 1280 × 720 (thumb) | — | 800 × 800 | | Pinterest | 1000 × 1500 | — | 280 × 280 |
+| Platform | Best feed size | Stories/Reels | Profile pic | |----------|---------------|---------------|-------------| | Instagram | 1080 × 1350 | 1080 × 1920 | 320 × 320 | | Facebook | 1200 × 630 | 1080 × 1920 | 176 × 176 | | X/Twitter | 1600 × 900 | — | 400 × 400 | | LinkedIn | 1200 × 627 | — | 400 × 400 | | TikTok | 1080 × 1920 | 1080 × 1920 | 200 × 200 | | YouTube | 1280 × 720 | — | 800 × 800 | | Pinterest | 1000 × 1500 | — | 280 × 280 |

-How to resize images quickly
+How to resize images without Photoshop

-- Social Media Image Resizer — presets for every platform
+- Social Media Image Resizer — presets for every platform mentioned above.
+Pick the network, drop your image, export.

-- Resize Image — custom dimensions with aspect ratio lock
+- Resize Image — custom dimensions with aspect ratio lock when you need a specific size.

-- Crop Image — crop to specific ratios (16:9, 9:16, 1:1, 2:3)
+- Crop Image — crop to exact ratios like 16:9, 9:16, 1:1, or 2:3.